Aatmaj-Zephyr/Learning-Python/Basic/Day 7/README.md

 Comment your answers below.
 Let's see who can solve tis one. 🗡️🛡️ Beware, it is harder than it seems....😉

 Answer to this question will be given in Day 9. 🤞 So stay tuned by following me for updates 👍.
-Please like and comment below 😊
+Please like and comment on [dev.to](https://dev.to/aatmaj/learning-python-basic-course-day-7-exercises-and-coding-challenges-2l2b) or fork the repo. 😊